Boosting Convolution with Efficient MLP-Permutation for Volumetric Medical Image Segmentation: Methodology

 \subsubsection{\emph{IP-MLP}.}

-Given one slice of input feature maps $\mathbf{X}\in \mathbb{R}^{H\times W \times C}$, conventional MLP-based methods~\cite{liu2021gmlp,tolstikhin2021mixer} typically flatten $\mathbf{X}$ into a 1D vector, which loses the spatial information of the original conv-features~\cite{zhang2022morphmlp} and results in large computational complexity which escalates quadratically with the size of $\mathbf{X}$.
-To this end, as depicted in Figure~\ref{fig:mlpp}, we introduce an axial decomposition operation in triplet pathways that separately process $\mathbf{X}$ in horizontal ($W$), vertical ($H$), and channel ($C$) axis.
-It is achieved by permuting dimensions of $\mathbf{X}$ such that voxels within the same pathway across all channels are grouped, thus enabling the preservation of precise positional information along other axes when encoding information along one axis.
-It also reduces the computational complexity, which scales linearly with the size of $\mathbf{X}$.
+Given one slice of input feature maps $\mathbf{X}\in \mathbb{R}^{H\times W \times C}$, as depicted in Figure~\ref{fig:mlpp}, in contrast to conventional MLP-based methods~\cite{liu2021gmlp,tolstikhin2021mixer} that lose the spatial information of the original conv-features and require large computational costs, we introduce an axial decomposition operation in triplet pathways that separately process $\mathbf{X}$ in horizontal ($W$), vertical ($H$), and channel ($C$) axis.
+It is achieved by rearranging $\mathbf{X}$ to the desired order such that voxels within the same pathway across all channels are grouped, thus enabling the preservation of precise positional information along other axes when encoding information along one axis.
+Additionally, this approach effectively reduces computational complexity, which scales linearly with the size of $\mathbf{X}$.